 Excessive and repeated use of the muscles that straighten your wrist and fingers can injure the tendons in your elbow and lead to tiny tears, near the bony lump on the outside of your elbow.

 Tennis elbow often occurs after you perform an activity that uses your forearm muscles for extended periods of time or when you have not used them much in the past and suddenly perform too many movements and require writs strength.

-The main symptom of tennis elbow is
+The main symptoms of tennis elbow are:

 - pain and tenderness on the outside of your elbow, often when gripping objects

 - pain travelling down your forearm toward your wrist